-In an effort to diversify the business, the management has entered into a joint venture to purchase and develop residential property.
+In an effort to diversify the business, the management has entered into a joint venture to purchase and develop residential property for resale.
+The project is on going at the year end.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2019
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2020